simeononsecurity/simeononsecurity.ch/content/articles/protecting-your-tech_-the-best-surge-protectors/index.en.md

 ### Avoiding Common Mistakes

 When it comes to surge protector installation and placement, there are a few common mistakes that people often make.
 These mistakes can compromise the effectiveness of the surge protector and leave your devices vulnerable to power surges.
-To ensure you are maximizing the protection provided by your surge protector, it is important to avoid the following common mistakes:
+To ensure you're maximizing the protection provided by your surge protector, it is important to avoid the following common mistakes:

 1. Overloading the surge protector by plugging in too many devices.
 This can exceed the wattage and joule ratings of the surge protector, rendering it less effective.
 2. Using extension cords with surge protectors.
 Extension cords can introduce additional resistance and reduce the effectiveness of the surge protector.